By N.S. Palmer

-At a more familiar level, you might hypothesize that your cat is hiding under the bed.
+At a more familiar level, observing cat hair on the floor might lead you to hypothesize that your cat is hiding under the bed.
 You get down on your hands and knees, and you look under the bed.
 That’s an empirical test for the presence of your cat.
 If you see the cat, your hypothesis is confirmed, and you are justified in believing that the cat is under the bed.
 Of course, getting the cat out from under the bed is an entirely different and much more difficult problem.

 If you see the effects of God’s love on people and their lives, you know something by empirical verification.
 If scientists see the results of experiments, they know something by empirical verification.